Types of vulval cancer

 Sarcoma

-Sarcomas are extremely rare.
-Sarcomas develop from connective tissues of the body, such as muscle or fat under the skin, and tend to grow faster than other cancer types.
+Sarcomas of the vulva are a rare type of vulvar cancer.
+Sarcomas develop from connective tissues of the body, such as muscle or fat under the skin.

 Basal cell carcinoma

-Basal cell carcinomas are another type of cancer that are much more common on sun-exposed skin, but can rarely occur on the vulva.
-They start in the skin’s basal cells.
+Basal cell carcinomas are another rare type of vulvar cancer that start in the skin’s basal cells.

 Precancerous vulvar skin changes